RobDWaller/ReallySimpleJWT/readme.md

     ->build();
 ```

-In addition you can access the TokenValidator interface directly too by instantiating the TokenValidator class.
+In addition you can access the token validator interface directly too by instantiating the TokenValidator class.

 ```php
 <?php